cockroachdb/docs/v19.2/training/geo-partitioning.md

 ## Step 9.
 Check data distribution after partitioning

-Over the next minutes, CockroachDB will rebalance all partitions based on the constraints you defined.
+Over the next few minutes, CockroachDB will rebalance all partitions based on the constraints you defined.

 To check this, run the `SHOW RANGES` statement on the `vehicles` and `users` tables: